HealthCatalyst/documentation/jekyll/_posts/2017-02-08-pandas-intro.md

 ## What is Pandas?

-Pandas is an amazing data analysis, cleaning, munging and analysis toolkit [library](http://pandas.pydata.org) for python.
+Pandas is an amazing data manipulation, cleaning, munging and analysis toolkit [library](http://pandas.pydata.org) for python.
 It is great for working with structured data from many different sources such as:

 - Flat files such as `.xls` Excel spreadsheets or `.csv` files exported from sundry systems
 - Data from SQL queries.